-Billy Campbell is Morton’s most-capped player after Jimmy Cowan, claiming 5 full caps during his 1941-1949 spell with the club which saw the Right-Half feature 135 times in official competitions.
+Billy Campbell is Morton’s most capped player after Jimmy Cowan with five full appearances for Scotland during his 1941-1949 spell with the club, which saw the right-Half feature 135 times in official competitions.

 Sponsorship opportunity may be available, get in touch to discuss.